Coexisting Conditions and Mesothelioma

-Comorbidity occurs when someone has two or more diseases or conditions at the same time.
-Comorbid conditions are often chronic or long-term health problems, such as diabetes and high blood pressure.
+Comorbidity occurs when someone has two or more diseases or conditions at once.
+Comorbid conditions are chronic or long-term health problems.
+These can include diabetes or asthma.

 Types of Mesothelioma Comorbidities

-The most common comorbid conditions associated with mesothelioma include coronary artery disease, high blood pressure and diabetes.
-Other comorbidities are primarily related to asbestos exposure.
+Common conditions with mesothelioma include coronary artery disease, high blood pressure and diabetes.
+Other comorbidities are often illnesses caused by asbestos exposure.

 Coronary Artery Disease

 Coronary artery disease is when plaque builds up inside the artery walls and restricts blood flow to the heart.
 Smoking, high cholesterol, poor diet and a lack of regular exercise can lead to heart problems.
 Genetics also plays a significant role.